High-speed morse burst encoder

 found in The Netherlands, where it turned up in the only known surviving

 This container is now in the collection of Museum Jan Corver .

-In the early 1980s, the Speicher was replaced by the more versatile
+In the early 1980s, Speicher was replaced by the more versatile

-MMP burst encoder.
-It was capable of sending both
+MMP burst encoder, which was capable of sending both

 letters and numbers in morse code at a variety of speeds, ranging